Effie-Li/effie-li.github.io/_pages/about.md

 I am a final year PhD student in the Department of Psychology at Stanford University, advised by [Jay McClelland](https://stanford.edu/~jlmcc/).
 I am interested in human-like AI, machine/human cognition, and mechanistic understanding of neural networks.

-My research focuses on how a continuous system can acquire emengent structured, algorithm-like computation and how this helps explain higher-level cognitive abilities such as task decomposition in both [humans](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009553) and [deep learning models](https://openreview.net/pdf?id=oFC2LAqS6Z).
+My PhD research focuses on how a continuous system can acquire emengent structured, algorithm-like computation and how this helps explain higher-level cognitive abilities such as task decomposition in both [humans](https://drive.google.com/file/d/1E8F9a2-MtvQE29oo9IhC0QNyDaRKKUti/view?usp=sharing) and [deep learning models](https://openreview.net/pdf?id=oFC2LAqS6Z).

 In summer 2024, I will be interning at [Meta](https://about.meta.com/).
 I have previously interned at [AI2](https://allenai.org/) on the PRIOR team, working with [Luca Weihs](https://lucaweihs.github.io/).
 Prior to Stanford, I double-majored in Computer Science and Psychology at Trinity College (Connecticut), and worked on building neural decoders of human episodic memory at the Penn Computational Memory Lab.
 <br>